You know an encounter is going to be tense when it becomes as infamous as the Old Bonegrinder in

 One daughter might be talking to a party member and acting flirty to mess with the character only for the other daughter to shove her way into the conversation and continue doing the same.

-Morgantha, on the other hand, is much more calculated.
+Morgantha, on the other hand, is much more calculated and cruel.

 When dealing with customers, she makes it a point to seem like a kindly old woman.
 If a customer isn’t paying a debt or tries to speak against her, however, her tone quickly shifts.